LordZeuss/auto-authelia/README.md

 ## Future Plans:

 * Adding reverse proxy installation and assisted or fully automated configuration for multiple reverse proxy solutions.
 Mainly NGINX and traefik.
 I need to learn how these work so I can add it to the script.
-* Adding the ability to setup the email portion in authelia config
 * Embedded video on how the to run the scripts, and using them with NPM & Caddy.
 For demo purposes as well as a short how-to.
+* Add a section to this README regarding email setup (since I have now added the ability to configure email setup, I want to give an example for guidance).

 #### UPDATE 3/26: NPM & Caddy (setup for caddy) script added!
 #### UPDATE 7/16: Added the option to install caddy via docker instead of only on bare metal.
+#### UPDATE 8/28: BIG UPDATE!
+I have added the ability to configure email/smtp for sending password resets!
 ---

 ## Table of Contents